gnoliyil/fuchsia/src/lib/zxdump/README.md

 of the super-root indicates that instead it's really just a collection of unrelated "top-level" jobs and/or processes.

+### Resource Objects & Kernel Information

+The `zxdump::Task` base class is itself derived from `zxdump::Object`.
+As in the Zircon system call API, `get_info` et al are actually provided generically for all kinds of kernel objects.
+Zircon's resource objects are represented by the `zxdump::Resource` class, which is also derived from `zxdump::Object`.

+In dump files, the only resource object that ever exists is the root resource.
+`zxdump::TaskHolder` provides a simple `root_resource()` method similar to `root_job()`.
+If a dump includes the privileged kernel information, then it will be available via `get_info` calls on the root resource.
+If that data is omitted, then `root_resource()` will be a placeholder object that returns a zero KOID.

 ### Memory-Mapped & Streaming Input

 The reader code uses file descriptors to read dump files.
 When possible, it